 Cedric Smith Prize

-We welcome submissions for the Cedric Smith Prize 2022, a prize for the best piece of peace and conflict research (broadly defined) by a graduate student either currently at the pre-degree stage or having passed their PhD no earlier than 1st September 2021.
+The Cedric Smith Prize is awarded each year by the Conflict Research Society for the best piece of peace and conflict research (broadly defined) by a graduate student either currently at the pre-degree stage or having recently passed their PhD defense.
 The aim is to encourage progress in conflict research, especially amongst younger people, by giving public recognition to exceptional work.

 The work is judged by a small panel nominated by the Council of the Conflict Research Society.
 The judges’ decision is final and correspondence cannot be entered into.
 The judges reserve the right not to make an award if in their opinion, no work of sufficient merit is submitted.
 In reaching their decision, the assessors will pay attention to:

 - The inherent quality of the work, taking account of the circumstances of the study